Making beauty services accessible to English speakers in South Korea.

 Importance of Deposit

-Provide explanation the importance of deposit before and during making a beauty service booking.
+Provide explanation of the importance of deposit before and during making a beauty service booking.

-A few rounds of usability testing were conducted with users to get feedback on the usability of the app.
+A few rounds of usability testing were conducted to get feedback on the usability of the app.
 The objectives were :

 1. To find out the experience of users booking beauty services.